Thank you for your response

-48. Inception Date: The date at on which the fund started operation
+48. Inception Date: The date on which the fund started operation.

-52. Interest Rate: The monthly effective rate that is applicable on amount borrowed.
-It is indicated as a percentage of the amount borrowed
+52. Interest Rate: The monthly effective rate that is applicable to the amount borrowed.
+It is indicated as a percentage of the amount borrowed.

 53. Interest Rate Sensitivity: Interest rate sensitivity is an indication of how sensitive a fund is to changes in interest rates.
-A fund with a longer tenure is more sensitive to interest rate changes and hence more volatile as a fund,than a fund with a shorter tenure.
+A fund with a longer tenure is more susceptible to interest rate changes and hence more volatile as a fund than a fund with a shorter tenure.

 54. Intermediate Bond Fund: A mutual fund investing in bonds with a deposit period ranging from 5-10 years.

 55. Investment Objective: The long term or short term financial goal that an investor or mutual fund strives for.